Port of New Orleans: Cruise terminal facilities

 New Orleans is the sixth largest cruise port in the United States.
 In 2019, it had 1.20 million cruise passenger movements and 251 cruise vessel calls.

 Carnival and Norwegian sail weekly to destinations in the Eastern and Western Caribbean and Bahamas.
-Disney Cruise Line sails six cruises in 2020 from New Orleans.
-Royal Caribbean International returns with the Enchantment of the Seas in 2020 as well.
+Disney Cruise Line sailed six cruises in 2020 from New Orleans.
+Royal Caribbean International returned with Enchantment of the Seas in 2020 as well.
 Riverine cruises are a growing sector at Port NOLA.
 American Queen Steamboat Company and American Cruise Lines offer cruises along the coast and the nation’s inland river system.

 Governance

 The Board of Commissioners of the Port of New Orleans governs the port.
 The Board sets policies and regulates traffic and commerce.
-It is made up of seven unsalaried commissioners who serve five-year staggered terms.
+It is made up of seven nonsalaried commissioners who serve five-year staggered terms.
 The governor of Louisiana appoints board members from a list of three nominees submitted by 19 local business, civic, labor, education, and maritime groups.
 The seven-person board reflects its three-parish (county) jurisdiction.
 Four members are selected from Orleans Parish, two from Jefferson Parish, and one from St. Bernard Parish.